winxos/stm32-hal-0.91oled-iic-ssd1306-demo/README.md

 hal, hardware i2c 400k

-using array screen buf,  so you can easily transplant the code to other platform.
+using array screen buf,  all screen redraw can reach 80 fps, you can easily transplant the code to other platform.

 ![1](./1.PNG)